-There are different types of e-commerce data, and although all of them are important, product data is both undervalued and highly underused by e-commerce marketers.
-To effectively analyse and act on product data, companies need a PMP (Product Marketing Platform).
+There are different types of e-commerce data, and although all of them are important, product performance data is both undervalued and highly underused by e-commerce marketers.
+To effectively analyse and act on product performance data, companies need a Product Performance Management (PPM) platform.

-This article will give you an overview of e-commerce data and data analysis, offer insight on how you can use quality product data to improve your business, and introduce the PMP (Product Marketing Platform).
+This article will give you an overview of e-commerce data, offer insight on how you can use product performance data to improve your business, and introduce the PPM platform.

-While there are numerous types of e-commerce data sources, there are three primary sources that you should be paying attention to.
+While there are numerous types of e-commerce data sources, there are four primary sources that you should be paying attention to.

 The first e-commerce data source is customer or consumer data.
 This refers to the behavioural, personal, and demographic information about customers.
 The goal of gathering customer data is to improve the customer experience, understand customers’ behaviour and buying decisions, and to maximise your e-commerce profits.